C2SM/icon-vis/psyplot/README.md

 # Use plotting routine mapplot.py
 **Description:**

-The routine mapplot.py plots the values of a variable from an ICON output file on a lat-lon map using a colorbar:
+The routine mapplot.py plots the values of a variable from an ICON output file on a lat-lon map using a colorbar.
+There is also a jupyter notebook available with the same name.

 ![mapplot example](mapplot_example.png)